Zhou Mi: 2013–2014: Comeback group, SM The Ballad, and solo debut with Rewind

 He also performed this song on Arirang's music program Simply K-Pop, MBC M's music program Show Champion, and SBS MTV's music program The Show.
 In February 2014 Zhou Mi also appeared on music competition program Immortal Song (不朽之名曲), he performed Wild Lilies Also Have A Spring (野百合也有春天) by Michelle Pan.
 In March 2014, Super Junior-M's third mini album, Swing, was released.
 The EP consists of six songs, which were released for digital download on March 21, 2014, in China and Taiwan by S.M.
 Entertainment.
 In this album, Zhou Mi contributed lyrics to their lead single, "Swing", and another song entitled "Fly High".
 The group released the album on Korean music sites, such as MelOn, genie, Naver music and more, on March 31, 2014, and promoted it on Korean music programs.
-In 2014, Zhou Mi was chosen to host the Korean-Chinese Variety Show titled Strongest Group with his labelmate Victoria Song.
+In July 2014, Zhou Mi was chosen to host the Korean-Chinese Variety Show titled Strongest Group with his labelmate Victoria Song.
 Zhou Mi then wrote the Chinese version of the track "Run" for another SM group, EXO's, second EP Overdose.
+In August 2014, Zhou Mi served as one of the main cast members and stood out as the universal interpreter or translator and a key facilitator on Super Junior-M’s Guest House.
+This is a Chinese-Korean reality/variety travel program produced by SBS in collaboration with Youku Tudou.
+It featured Super Junior-M members acting as tour guides and hosts, offering fans a special “guesthouse” experience with hidden spots, food, and cultural activities in Korea.
+He also hosted the “Auditions with Zhou Mi” segments where fans competed for the chance to join the show.
+These were humorous and highlighted his charming, witty personality.
+The program mixed travel reality with fan-interaction elements, and Zhou Mi’s bilingual abilities and easygoing charm made him a central figure.
+In September 2014, Zhou Mi and his labelmate Victoria and Amber made joint appearances in Taipei, Taiwan, representing the South Korean fashion retail group ELAND, which helped merge Korean streetwear trends with the local market.
 On October 22, 2014, Zhou Mi became an MC for season 4 of the SBS MTV's music program The Show with Park Ji-yeon (T-ara) and Hongbin (VIXX).
 His first solo EP Rewind was released on October 31, 2014.
 This single featured members of each sub-group of EXO as rappers - the Chinese version featured EXO-M's rapper Tao, and the Korean version featured EXO-K's rapper Chanyeol.
 All tracks on his debut album were written by Zhou Mi himself.
 In December 2014, Zhou Mi and his labelmate TRAX performed on Immortal Songs: Singing the Legend (불후의 명곡: 전설을 노래하다): Lee Bong Jo, they performed a song entitled "Despite Your Smile (웃는 얼굴 다정해도)" by Yoon Bok-hee.